mduos/scipy_project_group_16/README.md

 Also in this file, the functions for plotting different features are included, as they are called in the Spotify Analysis.ipynb file.
 Namely, these functions are the **featurePlotSingle(df, feature)** and **featurePlotDouble(df, feature1, feature2)**.
 They take one or two (depending on the function) features/ column names of the dataframe as an argument and return a plot that shows the relation between the chosen feature(s) and the popularity.

 ## similarity.ipynb
 The similarity.ipynb file computes the similarity of all songs to a song which the user picks out of the dataset and recommends five similar songs, based on the tempo, energy and genre of the songs.
+As an additional feature we include the possibility of only showing family friendly songs, so filtering out songs with explicit content.